The Collaborative Degree Program

 In lieu of HADM 4320 Contemporary Healthy Foods, students may also take NS1150 Nutrition, Health and Society.
 This requirement is only required for Culinary track students, not Baking & Pastry track students.

 When you apply to the program, you are applying to be accepted as a student at the CIA.
 Therefore, as a student at the CIA, you will be responsible for the CIA fees and tuition expenses for the time you are studying there.
 If you need financial assistance, you will also apply directly to the CIA for financial aid.
 During the semester you are away from Cornell, you will not incur Cornell tuition.
-Specific program costs can be found in the collaborative degree program brochure.
+Culinary students spend two full semesters at The CIA, bakers spend three full semesters.

 I am a senior, can I participate after graduation?

 Special conditions apply to seniors applying to the program.
-Seniors are still required to take the required SHA electives.
-They will begin the first three week class in May the year prior to their graduation.
-CIA classes begin immediately after Memorial Day, so SHA graduates will not have any break before entering the program.
-In addition, once a student has reached the number of required credits for their BS degree, they are no longer eligible for certain state and federal financial aid.
+Seniors are still required to take the necessary SHA electives.
+Since the Collaborative Degree Program is only offered January to August, May graduates will have a break before entering The CIA.
+In addition, once a student has reached the number of required credits for their bachelors degree, they are no longer eligible for certain state and federal financial aid.